code-423n4/2023-03-canto-identity-findings/data/descharre-G.md

 The function [`_drawing()`](https://github.com/code-423n4/2023-03-canto-identity/blob/main/canto-namespace-protocol/src/Tray.sol#L245-L273) does a lot of calculations.
 There is no risk of over/underflow because there is no input parameter that the user can choose.
 The default "checked" behavior costs more gas when calculating, because under-the-hood the EVM does extra checks for over/underflow.
 Adding unchecked for the whole `_drawing()` function saves around 150 gas.

-Unchecked can also be done for incremeting or decrementing by 1